Evil Dead Rise: Development

-At the South by Southwest premiere, Fede Álvarez announced that his film Evil Dead (2013), a remake of The Evil Dead (1981), would be getting a sequel.
+At the film's South by Southwest (SXSW) premiere, Fede Álvarez announced that his film Evil Dead (2013), a remake of The Evil Dead (1981), would be getting a sequel.
 In addition, Sam Raimi confirmed plans to write Evil Dead 4 with his brother Ivan Raimi; it was later specified that the film would be a sequel to Army of Darkness (1992).
 At a WonderCon panel in March 2013, Bruce Campbell and Álvarez stated that their ultimate plan was for Álvarez's Evil Dead 2 and Raimi's Army of Darkness 2 to be followed by a seventh film which would merge the narratives of Ash Williams and Mia Allen.
 Campbell confirmed that he would reprise his role as Ash in Army of Darkness 2. Álvarez later that month tweeted to his followers that Raimi would serve as director on Army of Darkness 2.
-By November, Campbell expressed doubts in a fourth Evil Dead film.
-In September 2017, during a panel at Fan Expo Canada, Campbell stated that he believes the only successful future for the franchise is via a premium cable network, citing Ash vs Evil Dead on Starz as an example.
+By November, Campbell expressed doubts in a fourth Evil Dead film, with Raimi's Army of Darkness 2 ultimately being redeveloped as a sequel television series, Ash vs Evil Dead, starring Campbell and airing on Starz from October 31, 2015, to April 29, 2018.

-In November 2018, Álvarez announced that "They're just ideas right now.
+Following the cancellation of a fourth season of Ash vs Evil Dead in April 2019, that November, speaking on the future of the Evil Dead franchise, Álvarez announced that "They're just ideas right now.
 Nothing to announce officially.
 We do have a script for Don't Breathe 2.
 That's the only difference.
 We don't have a script for Evil Dead 2.
 But we do have a script for Don't Breathe 2 that we wrote."
 He also said that "When I tweeted that I was interested in seeing what people prefer.
 We were having some internal debates about what people would be interested in most.
 Unfortunately, Evil Dead 2 won.
 Which, I guess I would have preferred Don't Breathe 2 to win because it's one of my own creations.
 Obviously Evil Dead has the bigger following."
-In July 2019, Raimi discussed the future of the Evil Dead franchise, saying that "We'd like to make another Evil Dead feature and in fact we're working on some ideas right now."
-Raimi said that he would be interested in making another film with Campbell, however, Campbell earlier claimed that he had retired from the role of Ash.
-He said another option would be a sequel to the 2013 reboot, however, he is unsure if Álvarez would want to make a sequel at this point because the director is a successful "artist in demand" now.
+In July 2019, Raimi discussed the future of the Evil Dead franchise, saying that "We'd like to make another Evil Dead feature [film] and in fact we're working on some ideas right now."
+Raimi said that he would be interested in making another film with Campbell; however, Campbell earlier claimed that he had retired from the role of Ash.
+He said another option would be a sequel to the 2013 reboot, but was unsure if Álvarez would want to make a sequel at this point because the director is a successful "artist in demand" now.
+Despite this, Campbell would appear in the film in a "teeny, tiny, little cameo" as a character identified by the film's writer-director Lee Cronin as a time-displaced Ash Williams.